the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 Model's interface methods can be accessed like   `[Model].client.[method_name]` from other blocks and gates.

-Also, `Byld::Model` is an extension of [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html), so all of its methods are available to use on it.
-You can learn more about CRUD methods and querying an Active Record model in the [CRUD methods guide](https://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data) and [Query Interface guide](https://guides.rubyonrails.org/active_record_querying.html).
+Also, `Byld::Model` is an extension of <a href="https://guides.rubyonrails.org/active_record_basics.html" target="_blank" rel="noopener noreferrer">ActiveRecord</a>, so all of its methods are available to use on it.
+You can learn more about CRUD methods and querying an Active Record model in the <a href="https://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data" target="_blank" rel="noopener noreferrer">CRUD methods guide</a> and <a href="https://guides.rubyonrails.org/active_record_querying.html" target="_blank" rel="noopener noreferrer">Query Interface guide</a>.

 ```ruby
 class User < Byld::Model